neogeographica/chaintool/docs/placeholders.rst

    <placeholder_name>=<default_value>

-Set the "off" and "on" values for a toggle:
+Or set the "off" and "on" values for a toggle:

 .. code-block:: none